huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cts_tracker.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Cloud Trackers.
+If omitted, the provider-level region will work as default.

 * `tracker_name` - (Optional) The tracker name.

 * `bucket_name` - (Optional) The OBS bucket name for a tracker.